ByteThisCoding/js-promise-from-scratch/README.md

 })
 ```

-The code below shows another way of chaining promises in an implicit manner:
+The code below shows another way of chaining promises in a more implicit manner:
 ```javascript
 function makeNetworkCall() {
     return this.networkService.makeCall().then((value) => {